 Babies this age continue to grow — in size, physical skills, and their ability to interact with the world.
 Much of what they learn will come in handy for eating solid food.
 Breastfeeding or formula feeding should continue as the main source of nourishment.
 But help your baby explore new tastes and textures.

 As long as your baby keeps growing steadily, eating habits shouldn't be a cause for concern.

 Babies continue to gain about 1 to 1¼ pounds (450 to 560 grams) and ½ inch to ¾ inch (1 to 2 centimeters) in length this month.

-Since your child's birth, the doctor has been recording growth in weight, length, and head size (circumference) during your regular well-baby visits.
-The doctor tracks these numbers on standard growth charts.
+Since your child's birth, the doctor has recorded growth in weight, length, and head size (circumference) at regular well-baby visits.
+The doctor puts these numbers on a growth chart.
 Ask your doctor to show you your baby's growth record.
-By now, you should begin to see a personal growth curve emerging — expect your child to continue growing along this curve.
+By now, you should begin to see a personal growth curve.
+Expect your child to continue growing along this curve.

 Should I Be Concerned?